aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-basics/_index.md

 ---
-title: "Add Barcode to PDF – Barcode Basics"
+title: "Aspose Barcode Java: Add Barcode to PDF – Barcode Basics"
 linktitle: "Barcode Basics"
 second_title: "Aspose.BarCode Java API"
-description: "Learn how to add barcode to pdf documents in Java using Aspose.BarCode.
-This tutorial covers generating barcode images, setting size, and detecting orientation."
+description: "Learn how to add barcode to PDF using Aspose Barcode Java.
+This tutorial shows how to generate barcode images, set size, and detect orientation."
 weight: 20
 url: /java/barcode-basics/
-date: 2025-12-05
+date: 2026-04-03
+keywords:
+- aspose barcode java
+- how to add barcode
+- barcode generator tutorial java
+- generate barcode image java
+- read barcode pdf java
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Barcode Basics
+# Aspose Barcode Java – Barcode Basics

 ## Introduction

-If you need to **add barcode to pdf** files from a Java application, you’ve come to the right place.
-Aspose.BarCode for Java makes the process fast, reliable, and fully customizable.
+If you need to **add barcode to PDF** files from a Java application, you’ve come to the right place. **Aspose Barcode Java** makes the process fast, reliable, and fully customizable.
 In this series we’ll walk through everything from generating a barcode image in Java to embedding it in a PDF, adjusting its size, and even detecting its orientation at runtime.
 By the end you’ll be able to create professional‑grade barcodes that integrate seamlessly with your existing Java projects.

 ## Quick Answers
 - **What library lets me add barcode to PDF in Java?** Aspose.BarCode for Java.
 - **Do I need a license for production use?** Yes, a commercial license is required; a free trial is available.
 - **Can I generate a barcode image without a PDF?** Absolutely – use the `BarcodeGenerator` class to create PNG, JPEG, or BMP files.
 - **Is barcode orientation detection supported?** Yes, the `BarCodeReader` can automatically detect rotation.
 - **Which Java versions are supported?** Java 8 and higher (including Java 11, 17, and later).

+## What is Aspose Barcode Java?

+Aspose Barcode Java is a pure‑Java library that lets you **generate** and **read** barcodes of more than 60 symbologies.
+It works without any external dependencies, so you can embed it in web services, desktop apps, or batch‑processing pipelines.

+## Why use Aspose Barcode Java?

+- **Full control** over symbology, size, margins, and color.
+- **Zero external dependencies** – pure Java, no native DLLs.
+- **High‑performance rendering** suitable for batch processing of thousands of barcodes.
+- **Robust reading engine** with built‑in orientation detection and error correction.
+- **Comprehensive API** that covers both generation (`BarcodeGenerator`) and reading (`BarCodeReader`).

+## Prerequisites
+- Java 8 or newer installed.
+- Aspose.BarCode for Java library (download from the Aspose website).
+- (Optional) Aspose.PDF for Java if you plan to work with PDF files directly.

 ## How to add barcode to PDF in Java
 Embedding a barcode into a PDF is as simple as three steps: